Approximating rough stochastic PDEs: Bounds on the approximated semigroup

 The next result concerns the time regularity of solutions to the approximated heat equation.
-Recall that the approximated heat semigroup $S_\eps$ is not strongly continuous at $0$ and we cannot expect convergence to zero of, say, $\big|S_\eps(t) - \Id \big|_{\cC^\gamma \to \cC}$ as $t \to 0$.
-However, the following result states that the approximating semigroup has nice time continuity properties for times $\geq \eps^2$.
+Recall that the approximated heat semigroup $S_\eps$ is not strongly continuous at $0$ and we cannot expect convergence to zero of $\big|S_\eps(t) - \Id \big|_{\cC^\gamma \to \cN}$ as $t \to 0$.
+However, the following result states that the approximating semigroup has nice time continuity properties for times $t \geq s$ with a blowup if $s \leq \eps^2$.